bcgov/moh-iam/keycloak-drupal-module/README.md

 - Log out is not working.
 If a user logs out in Drupal, they are not logged out in Keycloak.
 This means that when they click the Log In button again, they will be automatically authenticated without reentering their credentials.
+- The module does not support custom claim mapping.
+You can make the default OpenID claims to Drupal user attributes, but the configuration form does not support custom mappings.

 # Suggestions